GetStream/vg/README.md

 dependencies.

 Virtualgo solves many problems with the `vendor` directory by using an extra `GOPATH` for each project instead.
-This means that all the `go` commands can be used in the normal way, but they will affect the workspace instead of the regular `GOPATH`.
-If you were already using the `vendor` directory and you had any of the following problems this package will solve them:
+One way this improves upon `vendor` is by allowing specific versions of an executable to be installed in a workspace, such as linters and codegen tools.
+Another advantage of this approach is that all the `go` commands can be used in the normal way, but they will affect the workspace instead of the regular `GOPATH`.
+If you were already using the `vendor` directory and you had any of the following problems this package will solve
+them:

 - When running `go test ./...` the tests in your `vendor` directory are executed.
 - You want to depend on a specific version of an executable package, such as a